mongodb-js/codemirror-mongodb/README.md

 };
 ```

-### Syntax highlighting in the query bar matches existing
+### Syntax highlighting in the query bar matches existing look and feel

+documentation for styling codemirror:
 https://codemirror.net/doc/manual.html#styling

-#### `mongodb` Theme

 Codemirror supports themes so we can use [this online editor](http://tmtheme-editor.herokuapp.com/) exported via [this node.js cli](https://github.com/FarhadG/codeMirror-aceEditor-theme-generator) so codemirror in Compass matches the style of the document list view.

+Alternatively, just update [`codemirror-mongodb/theme.css`](https://github.com/mongodb-js/codemirror-mongodb/blob/master/theme.css) to match the styles used already in the document list plugin.
+The [`codemirror-mongodb` demo](https://mongodb-js.github.io/codemirror-mongodb) is already configured to use the `mongodb` theme.

 #### `mongodb` Mode

-There is an existing [MongoDB grammar for Atom|https://atom.io/packages/language-mongodb] which can be converted into a mode for CodeMirror using [codemirror-atom-modes](https://www.npmjs.com/package/codemirror-atom-modes).
+There is an existing [MongoDB grammar for Atom](https://atom.io/packages/language-mongodb) which can be converted into a mode for CodeMirror using [codemirror-atom-modes](https://www.npmjs.com/package/codemirror-atom-modes).

 Long-term this might be good.
 Short-term, a lot of features we want are currently dependent on the `javascript` mode so we would need to rewire a few things.

 ## License